 Once you’ve loaded up your wallet with USDT, head to Binance’s exchange page and submit an order for FTM.
 A “market” order buys it instantly at the most recent price.
 A “limit” order allows you to specify a price at which you’d like to buy the cryptocurrency, so as soon as FTM falls into your price range, Binance will find a trader to fill your offer on the orderbook.

-Other exchanges also list FTM, including FTX, Gemini and KuCoin.
-Decentralized exchanges list it too, including Uniswap, 1inch, and PancakeSwap.
+Other exchanges also list FTM, as do many decentralized exchanges.
 Note that there are three different versions of FTM: on PancakeSwap, you’ll always receive the BEP-2 version of FTM, and you can only buy the ERC-20 compliant version on Uniswap.

 What next for Fantom?